nguyenphuminh/planckgpt/README.md

 * Embedding: 768-dimensional token embedding.
 * Rotary positional embedding.
 * Transformer: 12 decoder layers, 6 heads, 3072 d_ffn, 768 d_model.
-* Multi-Query Attention with flash attention support (sdpa).
+* Multi-Query Attention with JAX's dot_product_attention.
 * Squared ReLU for activation.
 * RMSNorm without learnable params for normalization, applied how you would expect, but also used on QK, embedding, and before output projection.
 * Output: Linear layer to vocabulary.
+* JAX.

 and is trained with:

 * Dataset: Fineweb-edu (~3b tokens).
 * Context Window: 1024 tokens.
 * Batch Size: 4 (effective batch size: 512 with gradient accumulation).
-* Muon optimizer for transformer weights, 8-bit Adam optimizer for embedding and output projection.
+* Muon optimizer for transformer weights, Adam optimizer for embedding and output projection.
 * Stable LR for the first 55% of the steps, LinearLR decay to 0.1x for the rest.
-* BF16 mixed precision training and other Blackwell-specific features.
+* Full BF16 training and other Blackwell-specific features.
-* Training with torch.compile on "max-autotune" mode.
-* Gradient checkpointing in 2/3 of the transformer layers.
+* No gradient checkpointing (but you can configure it if you want).

 and is finetuned with: